dbt-labs/docs.getdbt.com/website/docs/reference/programmatic-invocations.md

 ### Caveats

 We are not committed to this interface forever.
-We do expect it to unlock real use cases in the short & medium term, while we work on a more stable long-term interfaces into dbt-core as a mature library & Python SDK.
+We expect it to unlock real use cases in the short & medium term while we work on a more stable long-term interface into dbt-core as a mature library & Python SDK.

 - The `results` objects returned by each command are liable to change.
 Some of these objects are already contracted, in part, because they overlap with [dbt artifacts](dbt-artifacts).